-The UPS contains optional; AS 400, RS 232, RS485 data transmission ports RJ45 with optional software and many other communication options.
+The UPS contains optional: AS 400, RS 232, RS485 data transmission ports RJ45 with optional software and many other communication options.

-The unit is an on-line three phase PWM high frequency, digital signal processing, true double conversion inverter system available in output ratings of 10-160KVA, see Table 4-1 for available ratings The Power Wave 4 is listed for compliance to UL1778, UL924, UL924A and CSA107.1 standard.
+The unit is an on-line three phase PWM high frequency, digital signal processing, true double conversion inverter system available in output ratings of 10-160KVA, see Table 4-1 for available ratings.
+The Power Wave 4 ratings are listed in compliance to UL1778, UL924, UL924A and CSA107.1 standards.
 The units are available with an input or output voltages of: